searxng/searxng/searx/infopage/en/about.md

 - SearXNG may not offer you as personalized results as Google, but it doesn't generate a profile about you.
-- SearXNG doesn't care about what you search for, never shares anything with a third-party, and it can't be used to compromise you.
+- SearXNG doesn't care about what you search for, never shares anything with a third-party, and can't be used to compromise you.
-- SearXNG is free software, the code is 100% open, and everyone is welcome to make it better.
+- SearXNG is free software; the code is 100% open, and everyone is welcome to make it better.

 If you do care about privacy, want to be a conscious user, or otherwise believe